Peer Support Service

 Our sessions are open to anyone who is currently on the NRGDS waiting list.
 In order to ensure the safety of participants, we need you to book in advance and let us know you want to attend.
 You can do this by sending us an email to [email protected] detailing the dates/times of the session(s) you wish to join.

-Once you have booked to attend a particular session, we will send you an email with full details of the venue, plus links to maps/other useful information about the site to help you plan your travel and to let you know what to expect when you arrive.
+Once you have booked to attend a particular session, we will send you an email with full details of the venue.
+If you have any concerns regarding safety or accessibility, please don’t hesitate to contact us.

 Let us know how we can support you

 Many of us are neurodivergent.
 The Peer Support Team is committed to supporting neurodivergent people to access the service.
 We understand that contacting us can be daunting and it is okay to be anxious or nervous, but please do get in touch and let us know how we can best support you.
 You can do this by emailing us at [email protected] or by calling 0191 287 6130 and leaving a message with our admin team.
 We will ring you back at a time convenient to you.
+We are happy to discuss any reasonable adjustments that may need to be made to support you.

 What to do if you don’t hear from us after you get in touch